Best Cooling Mattresses

-Let's have some straight talk: 90% of "cooling" mattresses are just marketing gimmicks.
-A thin layer of gel foam isn't going to stop night sweats.
+Let's have some straight talk: 90% of "cooling" mattresses out there are just marketing gimmicks.
+A thin spray of gel foam isn't going to stop night sweats.
+You need heavy-duty materials that physically conduct heat away from your body.

 Helix Elite Series

 At 16 inches tall, this is a beast.
-The secret weapon here is the Cool Force Layer—a dedicated layer of graphite ribbons designed specifically to absorb excess body heat.
+The secret weapon here is the Cool Force Layer—a dedicated layer of graphite ribbons designed specifically to absorb excess body heat before it ever reaches you.

 - Cool Force: Graphite ribbons absorb heat.